 The Office of Homeless Services will provide regular updates to Metro Council, Metro Council Health and Safety Committee, the HPC, and the CoC SWOP Committee.

-Once the camp is closed, OHS will conduct a final walk through of the site .
+Once the camp is closed, OHS will conduct a final walk through of the site.
 The Office of Homeless Services will present updates on outcomes for those engaged in encampment closures to the Metro Council and HPC monthly.

+A full debriefing will be held no more than 2 weeks after the camp closure.
+The debriefing must be facilitated by 2 members of the SWOP Committee.
+Those findings will be presented to the entire SWOP committee for review.
+Once reviewed, the final report will be submitted by the SWOP Committee to the HPC.

 GUIDING PRINCIPLES